Thrive in the 'pressure cooker' of modern work.

-Register your copy now to get access to worksheets as mentioned at the end of each chapter.
+Register your copy now so that you can get access to the worksheets mentioned at the end of each chapter.

 and much more, in a way that matches who you are.

-With the UK government acknowledging that there is an epidemic of well-being issues in the workplace, almost every organisation has some kind of well-being programme in place.
+The UK government has acknowledged that there is an epidemic of well-being issues in the workplace, so almost every organisation has some kind of well-being programme in place.
 Many of these offer wonderful ways of improving the situation.
 The way we are addressing these problems seems to be focussed on curing the symptoms rather than the cause.
 In the words of one of Jonathans' clients: "We need to be working upstream of the problem."
 Upstream means working on our resilience, which, fortunately, research shows to be possible.

-The Resilience toolkit is exactly that, a set of tools that you can pick and choose from as you wish to build (or, indeed, rebuild) your resilience.
-It includes the Workplace Resilience Instrument - a simple questionnaire that evaluates 5 crucial aspects of resilience, and provides a map that you can use to uncover which of over 20 tools will be most useful to you personally, right now.
+The Resilience toolkit is exactly that: a set of tools that you can pick and choose from as you wish so that you can build (or, indeed, rebuild) your resilience.
+It includes the Workplace Resilience Instrument - a simple questionnaire that evaluates four crucial aspects of resilience, and provides a map that you can use to uncover which of over 20 tools will be most useful to you personally, right now.